All Episodes

 All right, news roundup and information overload hour.

-Uh we welcome back Senator Tom Cotton.
+If you want to be a part of the program, we welcome back Senator Tom Cotton.

-He released a statement on the director of National Intelligence, Tulsi Gabbard's announcement.
+He released a statement on the Director of National Intelligence, Tulsi Gabbard's announcement.

-Remember earlier in the week, she was on Hannity and they took away 37 security clearances, number one.
+And today's announcement, remember earlier in the week, she was on Hannity and they took away 37 security clearances, number one.

-And number two, they're cutting back the size and scope of of what the organization is because they've gotten away from their original intent.
+And number two, they're cutting back the size and scope of what the organization is because they've gotten away from their original intent.

 He said it will make the DNI stronger, more effective for national security for the president.

-I look forward to working with Director Gabbard to implement these reforms and provide the ODNI with legislative relief necessary to ensure our intelligence community can focus on its core mission.
+I look forward to working with Director Gabbard to implement these reforms and provide the ODNI with legislative relief necessary to ensure our intelligence community can focus on its core mission, and that is stealing secrets from our adversaries.

 Anyway, Senator Cotton, great to have you back.